jc-aguilera/carlosom/docs/scenarios/wild-things.md

 If Oscar is dead or caged, you will fight Max.
 He is accompanied by two lionesses, which make this battle much harder than necessary.
 Max has the exact same attack pattern as lionesses, which means he can put you on Bleed, and also one-hit kill you.
 Try to deal with the lionesses first to make your life easier.
 If you don't mind a bit of cheating, be the first to enter the boss arena, activate the battle, then exit immediately: the lioness on the platform roof will not go down.

 After dealing a certain amount of damage, Max will jump to the platform roof, regaining some health.
 You can avoid this by stunning him before the jump, either with a tackle/Kevin's kick, or by dealing a critical hit.
-Keep shooting him and he will eventually die; the rifle does a good job, but be careful not to attack Max in his invincibility frames, i.e.: while jumping or preparing his IK attack.
+Keep shooting him and he will eventually die; the rifle does a good job, but be careful not to attack Max in his invincibility frames, *i.e.*: while jumping or preparing his IK attack.
 After Max dies, approach the platform to end the level.